 Today, historians are of the opinion that the violin underwent a gradual evolution to the instrument we know today.
-It is our opinion the history of the violin’s evolution is as fascinating as the music it creates.
+It is our opinion the history of the violin’s evolution is as fascinating as the music it creates!

 The Early History of the Violin

 Ancient records reveal that the violin and its predecessors were present in Europe as early as the Middle Ages.
 However, many scholars believe that the earliest form of bowed, fretted and stringed musical instruments had actually originated in Central Asian regions (like the Morin Khuur from Mongolia).

 These instruments then travelled to parts of Europe through the many dominant trade routes of the day.
 European artisans adapted these foreign instruments and created initial rough specimens of stringed instruments.

 Early evidence of stringed instruments can be found in the sixteenth-century European paintings.
 Before the violin, there were its predecessors, including the Medieval Fiddle, the Lira da Braccio and the Rebec.

 The three-stringed violin can be found in paintings from as early as 1520 AD.
 By 1550 AD, the three-stringed violin had already earned its top E string and emerged as a member of the Viol family instruments that has managed to sustain its popularity in multiple genres of music, like bluegrass, classical and jazz even today.